dannyodeleon/Feral-Hog-Identification/README.md

 ## YOLOv4

 I chose to utilize YOLOv4, a one-step detector, for this project.
-Though it is not accurate as some of the top preforming two-stage detectors, YOLO is much faster and can be run on a single GPU making it more well-suited for real time applications.
+Though it is not accurate as some of the top preforming two-stage detectors, YOLOv4 can be trained on a single GPU and the model is much making it well-suited for real time applications.

  ![Yolo speed diagram](YOLO_images/yolo_coco_markdown.png)

 YOLOv4 architecture is composed of 3 main parts:

- 1. Backbone- CSPDenseNet53
+ 1. Backbone- CSPDarkNet53
  2. Neck- SSP, PAN
  3. Head- YOLOv3